flipacholas/Architecture-of-consoles/TRANSLATIONS.md

 - Blocks of [Hugo](https://gohugo.io/templates/introduction/) syntax only require `name=""` and `alt=""` values to be translated, the rest must stay as it is.

 Finally, don't forget to sign the changelog with your name!

+Feel free to give me a shout if you need help.

 ### Keeping up-to-date